Business Growth

 New Mexico has no state-level license requirement for residential pool service.
 You can operate a pool cleaning and maintenance business without a pool-specific license.

-Commercial pools: The New Mexico Environment Department (NMED) regulates public and semi-public swimming pools.
-If you service HOA pools, hotel pools, or apartment complex pools, the pool must have a certified operator on record.
-Getting your CPO (Certified Pool Operator) or AFO (Aquatic Facility Operator) certification qualifies you and opens up the commercial market.
+Commercial pools follow a different standard.
+The New Mexico Environment Department regulates public and semi-public swimming pools.
+If you service HOA pools, hotel pools, or apartment complex pools, the pool needs a certified operator on record.
+Earning a CPO or AFO certification helps you qualify for that work and opens access to a better commercial market.

 Competition and Growth Opportunity

-Albuquerque's pool service market is significantly less saturated than Phoenix, Tucson, or Las Vegas.
-A Google Maps search for "pool service" in Albuquerque returns fewer results, and many of the listed companies are small operations without professional web presence, online booking, or modern service management.
+Albuquerque's pool service market is less saturated than Phoenix, Tucson, or Las Vegas.
+A Google Maps search for "pool service" in Albuquerque returns fewer results, and many listed companies are small operations without a strong web presence, online booking, or modern service management.

 Positioning Tips for the Albuquerque Market